ankschoubey/blog/src/content/post/dev-life/clean-code/clean-code-remove-un-necessary-code.md

 ---
 toc: false
 comments: true
-description: You ain’t gonna need it
+excerpt: You ain’t gonna need it
 tags:
  - clean-code
 publishDate: 2020-01-04T20:42:15.112388
 title: Remove un-necessary code
-permalink: /code_cleanup/
+slug: /code_cleanup/
 ---

 # Declare the local variable as close to where it is used and remove un-necessary once